• Home

 To learn more, read Data Export.

-Flag triggers let you make changes to flag targeting remotely from a third-party application, such as an APM tool.
+Flag triggers let you make changes to flag targeting remotely from a third-party application, such as an application performance monitoring (APM) tool.
 You can use triggers to turn flag targeting on or off.
 You can enable flag triggers for each environment in the project.

 To learn more, read Flag triggers.